San Miguel Panixtlahuaca

-San Miguel Panixtlahuaca is a town and municipality in Oaxaca in south-western Mexico.
+San Miguel Panixtlahuaca (Highland Chatino: Kchinᴬ Skwiᴱ, Tataltepec Chatino: Scui) is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Juquila District in the center of the Costa Region.

 The name "Panixtlahuatl" in the Nahuatl language means "Plain of the Bridge".

 Geography

 The municipality covers an area of 264.1 km2 at an altitude of 770 m above sea level.

 The climate is warm or temperate, with average temperatures between 22–16 C. The terrain is hilly, in the foothills of the Sierra Madre del Sur.

 Flora and fauna

 There is a wide range of flowers, edible and medicinal plants and trees.

 Birds include red-billed pigeon, quail, macaw, parrot, chachalaca, parakeet, magpies, woodpeckers, eagles, crows, buzzards, owls, doves, canaries, vultures, partridges, herons and roadrunners.

 Wild Animals include cat, coyotes, wild boar, badgers, leopard, martens, foxes, raccoons, bobcat, porcupines, skunks, weasels, dogs, bear, anteaters, opossums, gophers and squirrels.

 There are coral snakes, green and black iguanas, scorpions, rattlesnakes, boa constrictors, milk snakes, thread snakes and chameleons.